Hello! I am Jenn.

 And this is my husband, Ron.

 We live in Texas.
 There isn't a whole lot going on in this small town in Texas, but what little does happen I like to document.
 It's an ordinary life that in our hearts, is extraordinary.
 After the following pics, is our original "About Us" entry.
-It was written four years ago.
+It was written about seven years ago.
 Things are pretty much the same:

 Lacey, Maggie and Jake, our chocolate, yellow and black labs have all gone to the Rainbow Bridge now, but we have a new set of canine babies.
 May I introduce Milo Henry Quincy Jackson...